shipali-k-account/PRODIGY_WD_05/README.md

 🌤️ Weather App

-Get real-time weather updates by simply entering the name of a city or state.
+Get real-time weather updates by simply entering the name of a state.
 This simple and stylish weather app displays current conditions using data fetched from the OpenWeatherMap API, all wrapped in a clean and responsive design built with HTML, CSS, and JavaScript.

 ✨ Features
-🔍 Search by city or state
+🔍 Search by state
 🌡️ Real-time temperature, weather       conditions, and more 🌐 Powered by OpenWeatherMap API
 💻 Clean and responsive UI
 ⚡ Fast and lightweight